WARSKELETON/r_home/README.md

   * Cloud Firestore (not Realtime Database)
   * Firebase Storage (for storing images)
   * Firebase In-App Messaging (for custom messages)
-* After enabling the above features, download the `google-services.json` and paste it in `android/app` folder.
+* After enabling the above features, download the `google-services.json` and move it to the `android/app` folder.
-* Do `flutter pub get` to get the package dependencies.
+* Execute `flutter pub get` to get the package dependencies.
-* Use a device or an emulator and run `flutter run`.
+* Use a physical device or an emulator and run `flutter run`.

 ## Setup New Firebase